frenchie4111/frenchie4111.github.io/_posts/2018-05-20-Retro-OpenAI-Collision-Map.md

 #### Why This?

-Sonic is a very visually intense game, with a parallax background, several animated foreground elements, animated enemies, and a ton of different worlds with different textures.
+Sonic is a very visually complex game with a parallax background, several animated foreground elements, animated enemies, and a ton of different worlds with different textures.
 This much noise makes it hard for an agent to gain a good understanding about the underlying game mechanics.
 In order to increase the signal I wanted to